Hunting eland in South Africa

 The best time of year to hunt eland in South Africa is:

-- from late May to end October when the bush has receded most making visibility easier
+- from late May to end October when the bush has receded most – visibility is much better during these times

 We can and do hunt eland from January to December.